Last Modified: 8 June 2026

 (c) at any time to reflect any increase in the Fees due to foreign exchange fluctuations.

-9.9 In addition to clause 9.8, the Supplier shall annually on each anniversary of the Effective Date be entitled to increase the Fees upon 90 days' prior notice to the Client and the Order Form shall be deemed to have been amended accordingly.
+9.9 In addition to clause 9.8, the Supplier shall annually after each anniversary of the Effective Date be entitled to increase the Fees upon 90 days' prior notice to the Client and the Order Form shall be deemed to have been amended accordingly.
 If the Client does not agree with this increase, then it may terminate the affected Order Forms at the end of the then current term of the applicable Order Form upon thirty (30) days written notice and before such price increase takes effect.
 If the Supplier does not receive written notice within thirty (30) days, the Client is deemed to have agreed to the amendment to the Fees

 9.10 If the Client is required by any law or regulation to make any deduction on account of tax including but not limited to withholding tax or otherwise on any sum payable under this Agreement, the Fees payable shall be increased by the amount of such tax to ensure that the Supplier receives a sum equal to the amount to be paid under the applicable Order Form.